-Phoenix Sky Harbor Restaurants: A Field Guide to Airport Dining
+Updated: All the Restaurants at Phoenix Sky Harbor International Airport

 Barrio Café

-La Grande Orange (LGO)
+La Grande Orange

-Peet's Coffee and Tea
+Peet's Coffee & Tea

-For more information about Phoenix Sky Harbor Airport dining and restaurants visit the Phoenix Sky Harbor website.
+For more info on Phoenix Sky Harbor Airport dining and restaurants, visit the Phoenix Sky Harbor website.

 Or sign in with a social account:FACEBOOK GOOGLE + TWITTER YAHOO!

-Note: Editor's note: This story was originally published on July 8, 2014.
-It was updated on November 22, 2018.
-Lauren Saria contributed to this article.